ASchmidt1024/1file/README.md

 - dist/style.css
 - dist/script.js

 As target this three files come down to the `dist` directory.
+And to bring Font Awesome to work we need the `fonts` directory.
 This will be done by `gulpfile.js`.
 So, after your great work just take this directory and put it on the target server.
 That's all.
 Really.

 ## Working files